Tanzania

 Activities

-In partnership with the local church, this program is training farmers in conservation agriculture techniques to preserve soil moisture and fertility and increase crop yield.
-Additionally, savings and loan groups are being established to provide families with the ability to take out loans to start new income generating activities such as buying more land or starting new businesses.
+The local church participates in training farmers in conservation agriculture techniques to preserve soil moisture and fertility and increase crop yield.
+Additionally, savings and loans groups are established to provide families with capital to start new income generating activities such as buying more land or starting new businesses.

 Project Details